 - The IP address/Prefixes allocated for an IP-based PDU Session; this may include the release of multiple Prefixes in case of Multi-homing (as defined in TS 23.501 [2]).

-- Any UPF resource (including N3/N9 termination) that was used by the PDU Session.
+- Any UPF resource (including N3/N9 /N19 termination) that was used by the PDU Session.
+For N19 termination, the UPF resource is released if all the PDU Sessions associated with the group are released.

 The SMF takes care to notify any entity associated with PDU Session: PCF, DN (e.g. when DN authorization has taken place at PDU Session establishment), etc. of a PDU Session Release.

 **** Third Change ****

 4.4.2 N4 Reporting Procedures